cogilv25/GroupProject/Documentation/Usability Testing.md

 # Creating Exemption Rules
 ## Process
-- Create a rule that exempts one of the users from a specific task.
+- Create a rule that exempts yourself from a specific task.
-- Create a rule that exempts a different user from a specific room.
+- Create a rule that exempts yourself from a specific room.
 - Enable the 2 rules you have created.

 ## Evaluation